-The cauda equina is responsible for the supply of nerves to the bladder, bowels, lower limbs and bottom.
+The cauda equina is a collection of nerve roots located in the lower back that supply nerves to the bladder, bowels, lower limbs and bottom.

-Most cases of cauda equina syndrome occur in the over 60s, often caused by the bones and tissue that make up the spine wearing down and the spinal column narrowing as a result.
+Most cases of cauda equina syndrome occur in the over 60s.
+This is because the condition is often caused by the bones and tissue that make up the spine wearing down and the spinal column narrowing as a result.

-Nonetheless, cauda equina syndrome can affect all age groups and, if you are suffering from cauda equina symptoms, you should contact your GP straight away.
+Nonetheless, cauda equina syndrome can affect all age groups.
+If you are suffering from cauda equina symptoms, you should contact your GP straight away.

 There are a number of cauda equina ‘red flags’, including: